-make comparison between the strong entity and weak entity.
+Make a comparison between the strong entity and the weak entity.

-How strong and weak entity sets represented in E-R diagram?
-Explain with example.
+How are strong and weak entity sets represented in the E-R diagram?
+Explain with an example.

 What is weak entity set and strong entity set?